gliese1337/planecrash-baseline/GRAMMAR.md

 Which suggests that 4-syllable names are *possible*, but rare--probably over-represented by having the single unambiguous example of ⟨Petheriel⟩ in this small sample.
 If we don't want to end up with *two* such names in every 22, ⟨Illeia⟩ can be resolved to a 3-syllables name if we interpret that intervocalic ⟨i⟩ as a transcriptional variant of ⟨y⟩, much like ⟨c⟩ is a transcriptional variant of ⟨k⟩, rather than as a whole extra syllable.

 As a cultural note, all dath ilani are mononymic, so there is nothing to be said about the structure of family names / patronymics.

+We also have the non-personal proper nouns "Harkanam" (name of a city), "Sparashki" (name of a fictional alien species; could be intentionally-foreign), and "Thi" (inferred to be the name of a letter).

 The following non-personal-name words are also attested: